 - Aid and Attendance Benefits: If you need assistance because of your service-connected disabilities, there may be A&A benefits available.

-- DIC Widow Benefits: If your disabilities are approved and you die from one of those service-connected disabilities, your spouse may then be eligible for DIC benefits.
+- DIC Benefits for Widows: If your disabilities are approved and you die from one of those service-connected disabilities, your spouse may then be eligible for DIC benefits.

 - VA Disability Back Pay: If your VA Disability rating appeal is successful, you may receive a lump sum check from the VA.
 This money will go back to your effective date.
 It is the money you should have been receiving if your claim had been approved in your Rating Decision.